Carleton University provides a variety of orientation programs to open the door for a paramount university experience.

 Residence Overnight Orientation

 If you plan on living in Residence, consider attending our Residence Overnight Orientation, which which will be held on the evening of July 14th until the morning of July 15th!
 This program is a community learning experience that allows incoming students to participate in social activities with peers and see what living in Residence is like.
-The registration fee is $40 and includes two meals in the Fresh Food Company, our Residence Dining Hall; an overnight stay in a double-room in residence; and evening programming.
+The registration fee is $40 and includes two meals in The Caf, our Residence Dining Hall; an overnight stay in a double-room in residence; and evening programming.

 Registration is now closed because the maximum number of registrants has been reached.
 To join the wait list, please email email@example.com.

 Students must be registered before checking in on July 14th – walk-ins cannot be accommodated.

 You have the option to attend Summer Orientation the day of Residence Overnight Orientation or the day after, however you must register for both programs separately.
 See above for Summer Orientation Registration.

 Getting a good start is critical to success in university.
 Summer Orientation is a one-day program designed to achieve this for new students and their parent(s) or guardian(s).
 The Summer Orientation sessions begin early in July and run until mid-August.
 Each session focuses on promoting student academic success and personal development.
 Every orientation session consists of: a faculty presentation on academic transition, course registration assistance and review (for proper registration), a campus tour, getting your Campus Card & universal bus pass, dining in The Caf, information on campus services such as student support services, residence life, fall orientation programs and the chance to meet other new students in your academic program and network.
 This will help every new student enter university informed and confident.